Other organisations that take complaints

 Classifications of films, publications or computer games

-The Classification Board is an agency within the Commonwealth Attorney-General's portfolio which processes applications, provides services to clients and the community, offers classification training programs, and is involved in developing classification policy.
+This is an agency within the Commonwealth Attorney-General's portfolio which processes applications, provides services to clients and the community, offers classification training programs, and is involved in developing classification policy.

 Magazine or newspaper content

-If your complaint concerns the content of material published in magazines, newspapers or associated digital outlets such as a website, you may wish to direct your complaint to the Australian Press Council.
+If your complaint concerns the content of editorial material published in magazines, newspapers or associated digital outlets such as a website, you may wish to direct your complaint to the Australian Press Council.

-The Australian Press Council is a self regulatory body set up by the print media industry, and acts as a forum for complaints about the press.
+The Australian Press Council is a self-regulatory body set up by the print media industry, and acts as a forum for complaints about the press.